bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - webstorm visual indicator
 - screen glitch / text? https://codepen.io/Juxtopposed/pen/MWPmaww ?

-- heartbleed to get logs
-- add noise to logs
-- Add noise rate to server info
-- Add alt clues to logs
-- add response time to some logs?
-- heartbleed docs - noise

-add phishing and heartbleed and reallocation to guide

 test lab

+- Go over guide looking for misleading info or other out-of-date or missing things

 lab needs something, for sure.
 I'm still noodling on it.
 Possibly will give a sequence of augs, getting more complex in its mazes as you go, until you earn TRP?
 Maybe TRP is only available there in BN15?
 Maybe it just gives a daedalus invite instead? that one will be harder to balance until more of the core loop is hammered out.
 Maybe final version needs to be automated?

-Final lab cannot be played manually
+Final lab cannot be played manually?

 Required number of open ports for STASIS: 5 change analyze output some?

 split the status into statusCode and statusMs

 Idea: sometimes you a key node or something will spawn on a server.
 You can spend ram and time on that node, from that server or connected ones, and either push it to make the network more stable, or less stable if you want?
 idea: share() gives a small amount of charisma xp